 Submissions should be emailed to Maxwell Hamilton, Senior Notes Editor, at email@example.com.

 The submission should be anonymous; the author’s name and other identifying information should be removed from the document.
+Please use 1″ margins and double space the document (except for block quotes or other special formatting).
 Although there is no specific length requirement, the submission should generally be at least 6,000 words.
 The author must also submit a brief anonymous statement of originality, not to exceed one page, explaining the unique nature and relevance of the note in the context of the larger academic dialogue.

 To comply with GULC requirements, students cannot submit for consideration papers written for courses at GULC until the papers have been submitted to the Registrar for a grade.

 The Georgetown Law Journal Online is published exclusively on the web.
 It is a separate publication from the Journal’s print edition.
 GLJ Online accepts essays, responses to published pieces, and student work such as case comments and notes.